andresorav/design-patterns/README.md

 Useful hiding the complexity of the complicated system behind a interface which the client can access.

+### Proxy pattern
+Provides a placeholder for another object to control access to it.
+Use an extra level of indirection to support distributed, controlled or intelligent access.

+Useful when accessing the object is expensive.

 ## Behavioral Patterns

 ### Command Pattern